 Abstract

 Consumer-mediated nutrient dynamics (CND), through which animals’ metabolic waste products fertilize primary producers, drives variability in nutrient availability and thus primary productivity and community functioning in tropical waters.
 Yet, examinations of CND as a driver of variation in nutrient availability in temperate marine ecosystems are limited.
-To assess the scale and drivers of spatial variation in CND within temperate marine ecosystems, we quantified the occurrence of 48 fish and 92 macroinvertebrate taxa and estimated their contributions to the ammonium budget at 27 northeast Pacific rocky reefs for three years and 17 kelp forests of varying density for one year.
+To assess the scale and drivers of spatial variation in CND within temperate marine ecosystems, we quantified the occurrence of 48 fish and 92 macroinvertebrate taxa and estimated their contributions to the ammonium budget at 27 northeast Pacific rocky reefs for three years, and 17 kelp forests of varying density for one year.
 Ammonium concentrations ranged from 0.01 to 2.5 uM across rocky reefs separated by tens of km.
 The relationship between animal biomass and ammonium among sites was mediated by water flow, whereby flood tides seemed to “wash away” the effect of animals, but enrichment may be possible on ebb tides.
-Ammonium was significantly higher within than at the edge of kelp forests, ~ 5 m away, a difference that increased with tide exchange, kelp biomass, and weakly animal biomass.
+Ammonium was significantly higher within than at the edge of kelp forests, ~ 5 m away, a difference that increased with tide exchange, kelp biomass, and to a lesser degree animal biomass.
 Using caging experiments, we found that fine-scale ammonium variability and nutrient enrichment on a scale of meters was only possible under low-flow conditions.
-Our results suggest CND-driven variability acts on scales ranging from a meter to over 20 km, contributing to finer-scale variation in nutrient availability than allochthonous nutrient sources such as upwelling.
-Consumer-mediated nutrient dynamics could therefore drive spatial variation in primary productivity at a range of scales in a way that was previously thought possible only in tropical marine environments.
+Our results suggest CND-driven variability acts on scales ranging from one meter to over 20 km, contributing to finer-scale variation in nutrient availability than allochthonous nutrient sources such as upwelling.
+Therefore, consumer-mediated nutrient dynamics could drive spatial variation in primary productivity at a range of scales in a way previously thought possible only in tropical marine environments.

 Introduction